brodieaustin/avalon-novel/index.markdown

 "The boy didn't tell you who he was?" the lesser nobleman asked.

-"No, isn't that the stragest thing."
+"No, isn't that the strangest thing."

 "In my limited experience, the priests observe their own ways closely, and care little for ours," the official said.